 Applicants should address the core services listed earlier.
-Reviewers will assess the extent to which the applicant organization describes its response to the needs identified and the strategy to be used to provide technical assistance to rural health care providers and other telehealth service consumers.
-They will assess:
+Reviewers will assess the extent to which applicant organizations describe their response to the identified needs and the strategy they will use to provide technical assistance.
+The review will consider:

-Methodology (14 points)
+Methodology (14 points):